ChenggongWang/NNRTMC_AM4/fortran_test/README.md

-# benchmark the performance of matrix multiplication with interl compiler
+# Benchmark the performance of matrix multiplication on stellar

 # ifort: ?gemm come with mkl improves the speed

-run NN_speed_sgemv.F90 on stellar (intel cpu).
+On Intel CPU

--mkl=sequential forced the code to run in non-threaded mode (or is will use all cores which will slow down the speed). it is faster in this case (on a muticore system).
+-mkl=sequential forced the code to run in non-threaded mode (or is will use all cores which will slow down the speed).
+It is faster in this case (on a muticore system).

 ```
 $ ifort -mkl=sequential -O3 NN_speed_sgemv.F90 ; ./a.out